 Spend the day exploring Malta's rich medieval history on guided walking tours of Vittoriosa and Mdina.
 Tour the Inquisitors' Palace and the Knights of Malta Museum, housed in 17th-century Palazzo Notabile.
 Cap off the day with a lunch at a first-class restaurant.

-Exclusively prepared for adults and children, this Discovery Family tour is crafted to make the most of the highlights of Malta's history and culture with a dash of whimsy and even some farm animals thrown in!
-See the sights in Vittoriosa, Rabat and Mosta, and enjoy a traditional lunch.
+Exclusively prepared for adults and children, this Discovery Family tour is crafted to make the most of the highlights of Malta's history and culture with a dash of whimsy.
+See the sights in Marsaxlokk, a charming Maltese fishing village, the stunning Blue Grotto, the dramatic Dingli Cliffs, the Malta National Aquarium and enjoy lunch.

 A string of historic highlights and ancient landmarks weave together in celebration of Malta's incredible heritage.
 Discover it all on a panoramic sightseeing tour that begins in Valletta, Malta's capital city, and continues to its environs of Mdina, Mosta and Rabat, filling your camera with memories.
 A three-course lunch completes the day.

 Visit Hagar Qim is a UNESCO World Heritage Site, inscribed as part of 'The Megalithic Temples of Malta' in the World Heritage List.
-Explore one of the largest and most complex of the prehistoric sites on the islands of Tarxien Temples, home to some of the best examples of prehistoric art which have survived the millennia.
-Visit the great history of a small island at the National Museum of Archaeology, an ideal way to learn about the prehistory of Malta.
-Exhibitin a wonderful collection of artefacts from Malta to date..
+Explore one of the largest and most complex of the prehistoric site of Tarxien Temples, home to some of the best examples of prehistoric art which have survived the millennia.
+Last stop of the day will be Malta's oldest prehistoric site of Ghar Dalam which engages visitors to step back in time.
+The cave contains the bone remains of animals that were stranded and subsequently became extinct in Malta at the end of the Last Glacial Maximum.
+No such animals have lived on the Maltese Islands for thousands of years..

 By land and by sea explore the magnificent islands off Malta, including Comino and Gozo, from a variety of vantage points on this Discovery Exclusive tour that celebrates spectacular natural landscapes and historic landmarks, filling your camera with memories.
 Swim in the turquoise waters of Hondoq Bay and enjoy a gourmet lunch.